From single-particle to many-body chaos in Yukawa--SYK: theory and a cavity-QED proposal: Results

 In the strong-coupling limit, $\omega_0/g^{2/3}\to 0$, the boson mass term of the Hamiltonian becomes negligible compared to the interaction contribution to the Hamiltonian.
 The system is then dominated by a quadratic fermion theory with hopping strengths renormalized by the bosons.
 Consistent with this picture, at very small $\omega_0/g^{2/3}$ our numerics show a Gaussian DOS envelope with Poissonian gap-ratio distribution and a SFF which follows a superlinear ramp, as expected from a system that is chaotic only at the single-particle level.
 As $\omega_0/g^{2/3}$ is increased, the DOS remains smooth and close to Gaussian, but the local level statistics change rapidly: $P(r)$ moves from Poisson to GUE, indicating significant level repulsion.
 The SFF mirrors this evolution: the initial superlinear growth at $\omega_0/g^{2/3}=0.1$ is progressively replaced by an emerging linear ramp whose onset shifts to earlier times, until the superlinear behavior vanishes entirely around $\omega_0/g^{2/3}=0.5$, signaling the build-up of long-range spectral rigidity characteristic of many-body quantum chaos.

 The signatures of strong many-body chaos—GUE-like level statistics and a clear linear ramp in the SFF—remain robust up to around $\omega_0/g^{2/3}=1$.
 In this regime, the boson mass term in the Hamiltonian starts to shape the DOS, which develops $N_b (M+1)$ distinct peaks (one for each boson occupation sector) separated by the boson frequency scale $\omega_0$.
 Upon increasing $\omega_0/g^{2/3}$ further, boson-occupancy sectors split the DOS into well-separated clusters; $P(r)$ stays GUE-like, and the SFF retains its linear ramp but acquires early-time oscillations with period $2\pi/\omega_0$---an imprint of the $\omega_0$-spaced clustering that shifts the ramp onset to later times.

-The behavior across the various coupling regimes is traced by the average mean gap ratio $\langle r\rangle$ in Fig.~\ref{fig:avg_gap_ratio}: it rises from Poisson at $\omega_0/g^{2/3}\ll1$ to a broad plateau in the range $\omega_0/g^{2/3}\sim 0.3-1$ whose height lies near the GUE value, and then decreases mildly once the DOS is fully clustered.
-This small decrease stems from the DOS fragmentation that breaks spectral rigidity across clusters; the short-range level repulsion within clusters remains essentially Wigner--Dyson.
-Together with Fig.~\ref{fig:master_diagram_M4_N8}, this behavior supports a unified interpretation based on the competition of energy scales: chaos is maximized when $\omega_0$ is commensurate with the disordered hopping scale $g^{2/3}$, while in the heavy-boson limit chaos persists \emph{within} bands even as the global spectrum is dominated by a harmonic structure.
-The next section refines these observations into quantitative diagnostics.
+Taken together, the DOS, gap-ratio distributions, and SFFs in Fig.~\ref{fig:master_diagram_M4_N8} support a unified interpretation based on the competition of energy scales.
+At small $\omega_0/g^{2/3}$, the system is governed by effectively quadratic, single-particle-chaotic dynamics, as reflected in the Gaussian DOS envelope, Poissonian many-body level statistics, and superlinear SFF ramp.
+As $\omega_0/g^{2/3}$ increases, many-body spectral rigidity builds up and is strongest in the broad intermediate window where a clear linear ramp emerges.
+For still larger $\omega_0/g^{2/3}$, the spectrum splits into boson-occupancy bands: the global harmonic structure weakens spectral rigidity across bands, while chaotic correlations persist within each band.
+The sensitivity of this overall picture to the accessible system sizes and to the ratio $M/N$ is discussed in Appendix~\ref{Appendix:gap_ratio_finite_size}, where we use the mean gap ratio as a compact diagnostic.
+The next subsections refine these observations into quantitative diagnostics in the strong- and weak-coupling regimes, respectively.